adansari/Msfx.DI/README.md

 # Msfx.DI
-A Conventional .net dependency injection framework empower developers to write loosely coupled components.
+A Conventional .net dependency injection framework that will empower developers to write loosely coupled components.

 ## Features
 - **No** default injection